 As is the case with oncology drugs generally, it is likely that there may be side effects and adverse events associated with the use of our product candidates.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence, or unexpected characteristics of side effects.
-For example, our ongoing clinical trials of zilovertamab in combination with ibrutinib and the ongoing investigator-initiated clinical trial of zilovertamab in combination with other therapies, may reveal adverse events based on the combination therapy under evaluation.
 Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials, result in a more restrictive label for the product candidate, or delay or cause the denial of regulatory approval of the product candidate by the FDA or comparable foreign regulatory authorities.
 The drug-related side effects could also affect patient recruitment for our clinical trials, or the ability of enrolled patients to complete the trials, or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition and prospects significantly.